 For compliance with applicable anti-money laundering laws and guidelines, we or the Manager reserve the right to request such information as may, in the opinion of the Manager or its approved distributors, be necessary to verify the identity of an applicant.

-Note: ILP Sub-Fund offered under some products do not have bid-offer spread and are offered on single bid price basis.
+Note: ILP Sub-Fund offered under some products are on bid-offer spread.
 Please refer to the Product Summary and relevant fund documentation for more information.

 11.2 Dealing Deadline and Pricing Basis